taskie/mddux/README.md

 # mddux

-executes a markdown document with excellent commands.
+a CLI tool for executing Markdown documents with command and control

 ## Examples